 For smudges, use a wet cotton bud and clean up the moment you do as it will be easier to remove.
 For lines you don't like, wait for them to dry a little bit and then use the wet cotton bud.
 This will prevent smudging it further and instead remove the ink in chunks.

 Once you've removed a line, there'll be a mark from where the nib of the pen has scratched the sheet.
 If you're inking over this again anyway it's no worry.
-It'll be hard to see even if you don't, but too many of these scratches will be obvious.
+It'll be hard to see even if you don't, but too many of these scratches may become obvious.

 IMAGE: